a2o/snoopy/README.md

-## 5. HOW TO DISABLE ##
+### 5.6 How to disable snoopy

+The simplest way is by using special script:

+    snoopy-disable

-To disable snoopy, simply edit /etc/ld.so.preload and remove the reference to snoopy.so.
+To manually disable snoopy, simply edit /etc/ld.so.preload and remove reference to libsnoopy.so.
 Also unset any environmental variable that references snoopy (LD_PRELOAD, LD_PRELOAD_32 and LD_PRELOAD_64).
 Then you may also delete snoopy shared library from  your  system.
 Default installation path of snoopy shared library is: